Skip to main content

 Up to 400 Percent Reduction in Greenhouse Gas Emissions

-When RNG is used to fuel vehicles, it can provide major reductions in greenhouse gas emissions—in addition to clean air benefits.
+When RNG is used to fuel vehicles, it can provide major reductions in greenhouse gas emissions—in addition to cleaner air benefits.
 According to the California Air Resources Board, RNG sourced from landfill-diverted food and green waste can provide a 125 percent reduction in greenhouse gas emissions, and RNG from dairy manure can result in a 400 percent reduction in greenhouse gas emissions when replacing traditional vehicle fuels.

 Average Retail Fuel Prices